iridiumui/docs/src/docs/core/modal/README.md

 When a modal is opened it will automatically disable scrolling on the `body` element.
 When it's closed again it will return it to its former state.

+The Modal component is built on top of the [Toggle](../toggle/) component.

 <CodeBlock>
 ```html